CRS PTA Committee and Volunteer Roles

 - Submitting necessary paperwork and payment to FCPS for hours worked by FCPS employees

 - Sixth Grade Party: The Sixth Grade Party Committee coordinates the big send-off party for all graduating 6th graders.
-Responsibilities include determining the theme, food, and activities; coordinating all logistics with the school and outside vendors; recruiting and coordinating all volunteers; determining the budget and collecting any fees necessary; coordinating the sixth-grade class gift; creating the memory book; and ordering class t-shirts.
+Responsibilities include determining the theme, food, and activities; coordinating all logistics with the school and outside vendors; recruiting and coordinating volunteers; determining the budget and collecting any fees necessary; coordinating the sixth-grade class gift; and ordering class t-shirts.

 - Staff Appreciation: The Staff Appreciation Committee coordinates the schedule and theme for events throughout the school year that show appreciation to all teachers and staff at CRS.
 Responsibilities include hosting staff luncheons, organizing Teacher Appreciation Week activities, helping with retirement/farewell parties if applicable, and recruiting volunteer coordinators to manage appreciation events.